Comment les Vers à Soie Produisent la Soie

 • Feed the worms with mulberry leaves several times a day.

-• Clean and disinfect the facilities.
+• Clean and disinfect facilities.

 • Sort worms by size and transfer them to new chambers.